shirtsgroup/physical_validation/doc/simulation_data.rst

        position=[protein.positions for _ in u.trajectory],
        velocity=[protein.velocities for _ in u.trajectory])

-.. note:: `MDAnalysis` uses Å (ångström) as a length unit.
+.. note:: :code:`MDAnalysis` uses Å (ångström) as a length unit.
 Don't forget to
-          choose the `UnitData` accordingly!
+          choose the :class:`.UnitData` accordingly!

 .. _simulationdata_details: